-In May 2018, the European Union's General Data Protection Regulation (GDPR) is coming into force, meaning that there are a lot of new compliances around consent and personal data that companies will need to consider.
-Under the new GDPR compliance, each person has to give their explicit instruction of whether they give consent for their personal data to be used.
+In May 2018, the European Union's General Data Protection Regulation (GDPR) came into force, meaning that there are a lot of new compliances around consent and personal data that companies need to consider.
+Under GDPR compliance, each person has to give their explicit instruction of whether they give consent for their personal data to be used.
 As the internet has grown, there is now more data than we know what to do with, therefore new data protection regulations are needed to control this data.

 Does it affect SMEs?

 YES!
 GDPR applies to anyone who deals with EU personal data.
-It isn't just the large companies that will be affected by GDPR, SMEs are also impacted and there are multiple things you can start doing now.
+It isn't just the large companies that ar affected by GDPR, SMEs are also impacted and there are multiple things you can start doing now.